aramis-lab/leaspy/README.md

 ### Examples & Tutorials

-The `example/start/` folder contains a starting point if you want to launch your first scripts and notebook with the Leaspy package.
+The `examples` folder contains a starting point if you want to launch your first scripts and notebook with the Leaspy package.
-You can find additional walkthroughs in:
-- this series of [online tutorials](https://disease-progression-modelling.github.io/pages/notebooks/disease_course_mapping/disease_course_mapping.html) from 2020
-- this [Medium post](https://medium.com/@igoroa/analysis-of-longitudinal-data-made-easy-with-leaspy-f8d529fcb5f8) of 2019 (_warning_: the plotter and the individual parameters described there have been deprecated since then)

 ## Description
 Leaspy is a software package for the statistical analysis of **longitudinal data**, particularly **medical** data that comes in a form of **repeated observations** of patients at different time-points.